Readme · Guides · Reference · Contributing

 | Package change used by an implementation | pnpm build:pkgs, then reinstall the affected implementation |

-Use pnpm setup:e2e:<implementation> if E2E is your next step |
+Use pnpm setup:e2e:<implementation> when E2E is the next step |

 | Implementation code change | pnpm implementation:lint, targeted implementation typecheck, and implementation-local tests |